 Most electrical home appliances fail after power interruptions.
 These interruptions could result from several reasons such as lightning, poor surge arresters, unbalanced sags, and inrush current, among others.
 The disruption of the electric currents as they travel through the equipment is what causes the appliances to fail.
-You can prevent these by having a professional inspect your indoor installation regularly and setting up a surge protector for the machines.
+You can prevent these by having electrical contractors in London inspect your indoor installation regularly and setting up a surge protector for the machines.

 - Equipment wear and tear